 Sadly, hikikomori is negatively perceived in Japan despite being a common occurrence.
 Rather than treating them with concern and support, they were often judged and dubbed as “good-for-nothing” individuals.
 Worse, some were left ignored by their own parents out of fear of being judged by the people around them.

-There are individuals and organization aiming to get hikikomori individuals out of their seclusion.
+There are individuals and organizations aiming to get them out of their seclusion.
 One example is New Start, a non-profit organization that serves this exact purpose.
 Volunteers, called “rental sisters”, contact the hikikomori through letters or chatting through the phone.

-It may take some time for these so-called “rental sisters” to convince the hikikomori.
-But the ultimate goal is to encourage the hikikomori to stay in the organization’s dorm and participate in its productive programs.
-The organization also hosts meals to help hikikomori sufferers regain their socialization skills.
+It may take some time for these so-called “rental sisters” to convince a hikikomori.
+But the ultimate goal is to encourage them to stay in the organization’s dorm and participate in its productive programs.
+They also host meals to help sufferers regain their socialization skills.

 More importantly, families are encouraged to have a strong foundation to prevent this from happening to one of their members.
-Families should also be able to deal with different issues can affect their relationship with each other.
-At the end of the day, it is their family whom they can run to for comfort, support, and unconditional love.
+Different issues can affect relationships, but at the end of the day, it is their family whom they can run to for comfort, support, and unconditional love.